After much delay, I am finally getting around to writing a follow-up

 ācombiningā operation (addition/concatenation/disjunction) expressed as

-a function that takes acc
+a function that takes acc and x (current

 value).
-Now I can re-write sum
+Now I can re-write sum, reverse, and

-in terms of fold
+any in terms of fold:

 const sum = (xs) => fold(xs, 0, (acc, x) => x + acc);